sandstorm / cookiepunch

 }

-Blocking a rendered fusion subtree
+Blocking a rendered Fusion subtree

-This technique especially comes in handy for blocking inline <script>...</script> tags that cannot be matched by a pattern.
+This is especially useful for inline <script>...</script> tags that cannot be matched by a URL pattern.

 prototype(Vendor.Plugin.FooTube:Embed) < prototype(Neos.Fusion:Component) {